-• About half (48%) of teachers used the resources to create information leaflets for both children and their parents.
+- About half (48%) of teachers used the resources to create information leaflets for both children and their parents. - Two in five teachers were using the resources for parent-focused sessions in school.

 46 ICO, School Resources.
-Available at: https://ico.org.uk/for-organisations/posters-stickers-and-e-learning/school-resources/ (Accessed: 22 March 2023)
+Available at: https://ico.org.uk/for-organisations/posters-stickers-and-e- learning/school-resources/ (Accessed: 22 March 2023)